YashasG98/Artisans-SE-Project/README.md

 # Artisans-SE-Project
-An android e-commerce app to facilitate minimization of loss to artisans due to middlemen.
+An android e-commerce app to facilitate minimization of loss to artisans due to middlemen. ok